nballener/nballener.github.io/_drafts/things-ive-learnt-programming.md

 My plan is to continue to use Perl for updates to current solutions whilst using other programming languages for other puzzle types.

+Now, during this time there are things that I've learnt along the way.
+Some things are good, even great, but others are bad.
+Well, bad in the sense that it's not the fairytale I thought it was going to be.

-1. Programming in a Team is very different than on your own
+## 1. Programming in a Team is very different than on your own
+When you enter a role of software development, you inevitably will have to work with a team.

+* in person teams
+* remote teams
+* company should be seen as a team
+    * should be no borders around departments
+* external company/clients are also parts of the team
+    * can argue that the customer is also a part

+* if team feels good, I've found the work ends up being good
+* sometimes a greater distraction

-2. Corporate code sucks
+## 2. Corporate code sucks
-3. Results are not measure by quality of code but by the amount of money made
+## 3. Results are not measure by quality of code but by the amount of money made
-4. Quality is just a buzz word
+## 4. Quality is just a buzz word